 By Nicholas Drummond

 It took the US Army almost two decades to develop its M2 Bradley IFV, which was finally brought into service in 1981.
 Realising that it had insufficient protection, the Army has wanted to replace it since 1999.
 After two failed programs, FCS and GCV, the US Army has now embarked on a new program, OMFV.
-Will it be a case of third-time lucky and result in a new vehicle that’s a step-change in capability versus Bradley or will it end with billions being wasted?
-With recent news that Rheinmetall has now been disqualified from participating in the OMFV competition, it seems that history is about to repeat itself.
+Will it be a case of third-time lucky and result in a vehicle that’s a step-change in capability versus Bradley or will it end in frustration with billions being wasted?
+When the plug was pulled on the Program in January 2020, it looked like history was about to repeat itself, but in mid-April, the US Army re-booted the OMFV solicitation.
+With a revised set of requirements, the competition has been thrown wide open.

 02. The Optional Manned Fighting Vehicle (OMFV) Program

-05. Is the need to carry two OMFVs in a C-17 a fatal flaw?
+04. The Fatal Flaw: the need to carry two OMFVs in a C-17

 01. Introduction – Bradley’s long birth and slow death

 In 1967, the Soviet Union introduced the BMP-1 Infantry Fighting Vehicle.
 Armed with a 73 mm gun, AT-3 Sagger ATGMs and with firing ports through which the infantry squad it carried could fire their AKM assault rifles, it was much more than a box on tracks.
 At a stroke, the BMP-1 rendered the US Army’s M113 Armoured Personnel Carrier obsolete.
-The latter only had a 12.7 mm Heavy Machine Gun while experience in Vietnam showed it was vulnerable to mines with aluminium armour that burned easily when hit.
+The latter only had a 12.7 mm Heavy Machine Gun.
+Experience in Vietnam also showed that its aluminium armour was vulnerable to mines and it burned easily when hit.

-At this time, the US Army had already begun development of its own Mechanised Infantry Combat Vehicle (MICV), but constant disagreements about optimal vehicle size, weight, troop-carrying capacity, protection, mobility and armament delayed its introduction into service.
+At this time, the US Army had already begun development of its own Mechanised Infantry Combat Vehicle (MICV), but constant disagreements about optimal size, weight, troop-carrying capacity, protection, mobility and firepower delayed its introduction into service.
 It was not until 1981 that the US Army finally fielded the M2 Bradley IFV.
 Since then, around 4,600 have been produced.
+It is fair to say that, despite a long and painful with, Bradley has been a great success.
+It was superior to the Russian BMP and has been a benchmark for all other NATO IFVs.
 During Operation Desert Storm in 1991, the Bradley performed well accounting for a significant number of Iraqi AFVs destroyed.
-However, concerns were expressed about the level of protection it offered.
-As an interim measure, the US Army added extra armour, but realised that fully meeting its IFV requirements would need Bradley to be replaced.
+However, concerns were raised about the level of protection it offered.
+As an interim measure, the US Army added extra armour, but realised that fully meeting its evolved IFV requirements would need Bradley to be replaced.

-The failure of FCS didn’t change the fact that Bradley still needed to be replaced.
-So, in 2009, a second initiative commenced, the Ground Combat Vehicle (GCV) program.
-As before, the intention was to create a vehicle capable of providing infantry with protected mobility around the battlefield and direct fire support to aid them in the achievement of their objectives.
-Instead of only carrying a crew of 3 plus 6 dismounts, the GCV goal was to carry a crew of 3 and a full squad of 9 infantrymen.
+The failure of FCS didn’t change the fact that Bradley was approaching obsolescence.
+In 2009, a second initiative commenced, the Ground Combat Vehicle (GCV) program.
+As before, the intention was to create a vehicle capable of providing infantry with protected mobility around the battlefield and direct fire support to aid them in securing their objectives.
+Instead of carrying a crew of 3 plus 6 dismounts, the GCV goal was to carry a crew of 3 plus a full infantry squad of 9.
 The resulting vehicle would require a larger protected volume increasing size and mass.
-When the protection requirements were added the basic configuration it resulted in a vehicle that would weigh close to 65 tonnes.
-This meant that a C-17A transport aircraft would only be able to carry a single GCV instead of two Bradleys, substantially increasing the time and cost to deploy armoured formations by air.
+When the protection requirements were added the basic configuration it resulted in a vehicle that weighed above 60 tonnes.
+This meant that a C-17A transport aircraft would only be able to carry a single GCV, whereas it could carry two M2 Bradleys.
 With an increasing focus on expeditionary deployments, GCV seemed out of synchronisation with the type of operations the US Army expected to conduct in the future.
-Consequently, in 2014, this program was also cancelled, again without a single Bradley being replaced, and after $1.5 billion had been spent.
+Consequently, in 2014, this program was also cancelled, again without a single Bradley being replaced, and at a cost of $1.5 billion.

 02. The Optionally manned Fighting Vehicle (OMFV) Program